Listen to the story

 After sucking him for several minutes, I pulled off my panties and sat on Willy.
 He grabbed my waist, and I jumped on his dick.
 Willy groaned as I increased the pace.
 I closed my eyes and pressed my hands on his chest.

-Willy grabbed my shoulders and pulled me towards him, I leaned forward, and he groped my tit.
+He grabbed my shoulders and pulled me towards him, I leaned forward, and he groped my tit.
 I exhaled deep breaths.
-He sure as hell knew how to suck a nipple to make it hard.
+He sure knew how to suck a nipple to make it hard.

-I raked my fingers through his dishevelled hair, and he ran his hand to my ass and squeezed it.
+I clutched a fist of his dishevelled hair, and he ran his hand to my ass and squeezed it.
 I knew that he wanted to give it to me from behind.

 Willy put his other hand on my shoulder and increased the pace.
 I shot out several screams.
 He pulled off my hairband and loosened my hair.